 - An opening meeting - Defines the scope of the audit, roles and responsibilities.
 The audited company delivers a presentation about their company to the auditor covering their quality processes, organisational structure, security procedures etc.

 - An audit of the quality management system.
-This will include visits to departments, interviews with key personnel and Subject Matter Experts (SMEs).
-Auditors ask questions and make real time requests of the audited company for documentation and other evidence of a compliant QMS and production facility.
+This will include visits to departments, interviews with key personnel and subject matter Experts (SMEs).
+Auditors ask questions and make real time requests of the audited company for documentation and other evidence of a compliant QMS and production facilities.

 - Closing meeting.
 During the closing meeting the lead auditor presents all the findings of the audit and the follow-up actions of the findings.

 If and when the business gains ISO 13485, it means a valid QMS system has been established, the medical device company can apply for a CE marking and be legally marketed in the EU.

 This initial audit is followed by regular scheduled ‘surveillance audits’, including examination of documentation and physical inspections of a site, to ensure standards are being maintained.
 Regular recertification audits are also required for ISO 13485.